 So, what do employees want?
 Well, a new study finds that they want the same thing now that they have always wanted.
 It’s not a ping pong table or comfy lounge area.
 It’s a steady and reliable income without delays or inconsistencies.
 Workers are looking to the bottom line, and they want the security of regular paycheque in unsettled times.

 According to a newly released Canadian Payroll Association Essential Benefits Survey, younger workers are not as different from their older peers as originally thought.
 The foremost concern for Generation Z and Millennial employees when it comes to employment benefits is the same as previous generations.
 They want accurate and timely pay.

-This result was consistent for four out of five respondents across all age demographics, with 78 per cent of Generation Z, 83 per cent of Millennials, 79 per cent of Generation X and 74 per cent of Baby Boomers identifying pay as essential.
+This result was consistent for four out of five respondents across all age demographics, with 78% of Generation Z, 83% of Millennials, 79% of Generation X and 74% of Baby Boomers identifying pay as essential.

 By comparison, health and dental benefits (61%), RRSP programs and pension plans (43%), flexible working arrangements (38%), training and development opportunities (35%), additional vacation time (30%) and work perks (12%) were all deemed to be essential by significantly fewer respondents.

 Perks matter less than pay, now more than ever.
 One thing that is perhaps muddying the water is the higher than average unemployment rate.
 While the number of people out of work spiked with the pandemic and the lockdowns, that has not created an ’employer’s market’ with plenty of talent available to choose from.

 Job losses were largely confined to the retail, hospitality, services, and recreation sectors.
 Because those roles were performed on-site and with the public, even those organizations that were hiring had trouble finding staff.
 People were reluctant to put themselves in a risky situation for catching COVID-19.
 So, salaries had to increase to attract workers.